stormshift/automation/README.md

 # Usage
 Example:
-Create the RHEV VMs for OpenShift Cluster OCP2 requires three steps:
+Create OpenShift Cluster OCP2 requires three steps:
 1. Create the RHEV VMs
-1. Prepare these VMs
+1. Prepare these VMs so that OpenShift Pre-Reqs are fulfilled.
 1. Install OpenShift onto these VMs

 ```bash